7 Impactful Employee Recognition Program Examples

 At Qarrot, we’ve helped countless companies launch successful employee recognition and rewards programs.
 Over time, we have learned some lessons about designing, launching, and maintaining a successful program.

 Let’s discuss some of the most common challenges HR professionals and leaders face when launching employee rewards and recognition programs.
-And most importantly, we’ll cover some simple strategies and tactics you can implement to mitigate these issues and even completely overcome them.
+And most importantly, we’ll cover some simple strategies and tactics you can implement to mitigate these issues and prevent your recognition program from falling flat.

 1. Lack of participation or enthusiasm